FASCETS Training of Trainers

-The year-long process begins with a four-day on-site training and planning sessions.
+The year-long process begins with a four-day on-site training and planning session.
 Over the next eleven months, facilitator trainees will also participate in monthly group teleconferences and ongoing online/email discussions.
 A private Facebook page for the group may be used.
 The year will end with a three-day onsite training.

-The facilitator manual includes an eight-part series with all handout masters for participants, It also includes sections with facilitator slides, training notes, resources, glossary, bibliography, a section with stories that illustrate key points, and a USB with all of these materials.
+The facilitator manual includes an eight-part series with all handout masters for participants.
+It also includes sections with facilitator slides, training notes, resources, glossary, bibliography, a section with stories that illustrate key points, and a USB with all of these materials.

 The “nugget” of Into Action’s core concept is the idea that brain function and dysfunction is the source of behaviors.
 Application is based on linking that idea with behavioral symptoms and recognizing points of intervention to build on strengths and prevent problems.
 This universal core concept is relevant for everyone, regardless of culture, socio-economic status, or age.

 Into Action introduces a concept, a different way of thinking.
 Facilitators support integration of that concept into participants’ values, language, culture, and discipline, assuring relevance and applicability.

 How is FASCETS' Training of Trainers different from other Trainers program?